Primer on Corporate Social Responsibility -Sec 135 Companies Act 2013

 - Projects or programs relating to activities specified in Schedule VII to the Act; or

-- Projects or programs relating to activities undertaken by the board of directors of a company (“Board”) in pursuance of recommendations of the CSR Committee of the Board as per declared CSR Policy of the company subject to the condition that such policy will cover subjects enumerated in Schedule VII of the Act.
+- Projects or programs relating to activities undertaken by the board of directors of a company (“Board”) in pursuance of recommendations of the CSR Committee of the Board as per declared CSR Policy of the company subject to the condition that such policy will cover activities, areas or subjects enumerated in Schedule VII of the Act.

 - Net worth of Rupees Five Hundred Crores or more; or

 - Turnover of Rupees One Thousand Crores or more; or

 - Net Profit of Rupees Five Hundred Crores or more.

 Every company satisfying any one of criteria as mentioned above would be required to constitute a CSR committee with three or more directors out of which at least one director shall be an Independent Director, barring in case of:

 - A company which is not required to appoint an Independent Director shall have its CSR committee with two or more

 - A private company having only two directors on its Board shall constitute its CSR committee with such two directors.

 A foreign company meeting the aforementioned criteria shall constitute a CSR committee with a least two persons of which one person shall be a resident Indian and another person shall be nominated by the foreign company.
 Read More…